 Before enrolling your child in day care, evaluate the environment and talk with the care providers.
 Ask questions about their safety guidelines.
-Identify any hazards and ask how they are handled.
-Inspect the food preparation area and ask how often it is cleaned and with what kinds of products.
+Identify any hazards, and ask how they are handled.
 For more information, see the topic Choosing Child Care.

 Going along for the ride: Exercising caution

 - If your child rides a scooter, watch him or her at all times.
-Don't let your child ride near traffic, and have him or her wear a helmet, knee pads, and elbow pads.
+Don't let your child ride near traffic.
+And have your child wear a helmet, knee pads, and elbow pads.
 Wait until your child is a little older before you teach skateboard safety.
 It's not safe for children younger than 5 to use skateboards.

-- Monitor air pollution when planning to take your child with you for outdoor activities.
+- Monitor air pollution before outdoor activities.
 Children's lungs are especially sensitive to pollution.
 You can check your newspaper or local weather station for details about air pollution levels.

 Connection between your well-being and child safety